-4.0 Required Outcome Assessment
+4 Required Outcome Assessment

 Schedule 2, Part 5 of the RPI Reg provides criteria for assessment by agencies.
 In accordance with Section 14(3) of the RPI Reg, if the application demonstrates compliance with either of the prescribed solutions stated in Part 5, Schedule 2, the proposed activities will meet the required outcome for the regional interest.
-Critically, the application demonstrates that the prescribed solution provided in s15(1)(a) will be met as the proposed activity, low impact 3D seismic operations will not impact on an environmental attribute of the Channel Country SEA.
-The application also demonstrates the prescribed solution provided in s15(1)(b) will also be met (Table 3).
+Critically, the application demonstrates that the prescribed solution provided in s15(1)(a) will be met as the proposed activity, a single lease and associated infrastructure will not impact on an environmental attribute of the Channel Country SEA.
+The application also demonstrates the prescribed solution provided in s15(1)(b) will also be met (Table 4).

-Table 3: Schedule 2, Part 5 RPI Reg
+Table 4 Schedule 2, Part 5 RPI Reg

-Schedule 2, Part 5 RPI Reg Relevance To Application 14 Required outcome The activity will not result in a widespread or irreversible impact on an environmental attribute of a strategic environmental area.
-The petroleum activities would not result in a widespread or irreversible impact on each of the environmental attributes as provided in Section 3.0.
-15 Prescribed solution ~ Refer to Section 3.0.
-(1) The application demonstrates either- (a) the activity will not, and is not likely to, have a direct or indirect impact on an environmental attribute of the strategic environmental area; or (b) all of the following- (i) if the activity is being carried out in a designated precinct in the strategic environmental area-the activity is not an unacceptable use for the precinct; The proposed activities do not include any of the unacceptable uses prescribed by Section 15(2) of the RPI Act. (ii) the construction and operation footprint of the activity on the environmental attribute is minimised to the greatest extent possible; • The proposed resource activities within SEA include low impact petroleum activities only, as per Condition B16 of EA EPPG00736513.
-As a result, there will be no area of expected impact. (iii) the activity does not compromise the preservation of the environmental attribute within the strategic environmental area; Refer to Section 3.0. (iv) if the activity is to be carried out in a strategic environmental area identified in a regional plan- the activity will contribute to the regional outcomes, and be consistent with the regional policies, stated in the regional plan. • The South West Regional Plan does not identify the Channel Country SEA.
+Schedule 2, Part 5 RPI Reg Relevance To Application 14 Required outcome The activity will not result in a widespread or irreversible impact on an environmental attribute of a strategic environmental area. ü The petroleum activities would not result in a widespread or irreversible impact on each of the environmental attributes as provided in section 3.
+15 Prescribed solution ü Refer to section 3.
+(1) The application demonstrates either - (a) the activity will not, and is not likely to, have a direct or indirect impact on an environmental attribute of the strategic environmental area; or (b) all of the following - (i) if the activity is being carried out in a designated precinct in the strategic environmental area -the activity is not an unacceptable use for the precinct; ü The proposed activities do not include any of the unacceptable uses prescribed by Section 15(2) of the RPI Act. (ii) the construction and operation footprint of the activity on the environmental attribute is minimised to the greatest extent possible; ü Constraints planning will be implemented to minimise disturbance to an absolute must. (iii) the activity does not compromise the preservation of the environmental attribute within the strategic environmental area; ü Refer to section 3. (iv) if the activity is to be carried out in a strategic environmental area identified in a regional plan - the activity will contribute to the regional outcomes, and be consistent with the regional policies, stated in the regional plan. ü The South West Regional Plan does not identify the Channel Country SEA.